pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

 - `controllerManager.selector`

-    Sets the `-selector` parameter of `tidb-controller-manager`.
+    Sets the `-selector` parameter for `tidb-controller-manager`.
 The parameter is used to filter the CRs controlled by `tidb-controller-manager` according to the CR labels.
 If multiple selectors exist, the selectors are in `and` relationship.

     Default value: `[]` (`tidb-controller-manager` controls all CRs).